airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 ### Note
 You can return to the [API Console/Credentials](https://console.cloud.google.com/apis/credentials) at any time to view the email address, public key fingerprints, and other information, or to generate additional public/private key pairs.
 For more details about service account credentials in the API Console, see [Service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) in the API Console help file.

+### Using the existing User Account
+1. Follow instructions [here](https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret), to get `CLIENT_ID, CLIENT_SECRET and REDIRECTED_URI`
+2. Source `Google Search Console` provides scripts to easy get User Account credentials:
+   1. Go to the `connectors/google-search-console/credentials` directory.
+   2. Fill the file `credentials.json` with your personal credentials from step 1.
+   3. Run the `./get_credentials.sh` script and follow the instructions.
+   4. Copy the `refresh_token` from the console.

 ### Create a Service Account with delegated domain-wide authority

 Follow the Google Documentation for performing [Delegating domain-wide authority](https://developers.google.com/identity/protocols/oauth2/service-account#delegatingauthority) to create a Service account with delegated domain-wide authority.
 This account must be created by an administrator of your Google Workspace.
 Please make sure to grant the following `OAuth scopes` to the service user: